You want to start a business, so you’ll need to get funding. But how do you fund a startup?

 Using personal funds means you don’t have to pay anyone back, but if your business fails, you will, of course, lose your money.
 A serious entrepreneur still will not give that a second thought.
 What the successful entrepreneur keeps in mind is the leverage of time and investment in themselves and the team they have around them.

-A more traditional and common way of business funding is a personal loan from a bank.
+A more traditional and common way of business funding is a personal loan from a bank, either SBA or regular.
 This type of loan doesn’t require a business with its own credit score; it will require that you have good credit and the means to pay the loan back.
 By borrowing from a bank, you will not be using your personal savings or funds, but you will need to make payments on the principal and interest going forward.

 IdeaPros is a Super Venture Partner™, guiding entrepreneurs with great ideas through the complexities and pitfalls of the startup world.
 Set on elevating the success rate of new innovative products and apps, our team leverages their collective experience to create demand among consumers and maximize upside potential for our partners.